Dekabriean Eldridge

 Dekabriean Eldridge (born June 12, 1992), also credited as D.K.
-Eldridge, is an American professional basketball player who last played for Al-Nasr of the Libyan Division I Basketball League.
+Eldridge, is an American professional basketball player for the Austin Bats of the American Basketball Association.

 Professional career

-After finished college, Eldridge spent two seasons in Mexico.
-He played for the Correcaminos UAT Victoria of the Liga Nacional, and for the Garra Cañera de Navolato and the Frayles de Guasave of the CIBACOPA.
-On January 20, 2017, he signed for the Correcaminos.
+After finishing college, Eldridge spent two seasons in Mexico, first playing for Frayles de Guasave of the CIBACOPA from 2015 to 2016.

+On January 20, 2017, he signed for Correcaminos UAT Victoria of the Liga Nacional.
 Over eight regular-season games, he averaged 21.2 points, 3.1 rebounds and 1.1 assists per game.

-On April 9, Eldridge signed for the Garra Cañera.
+On April 9, Eldridge signed for Garra Cañera de Navolato of the CIBACOPA.
 Over 13 regular-season games he averaged 12.8 points, 4.5 rebounds and 2.2 assists per game.

 On August 10, 2017, Eldridge signed a two-year contract with the Serbian team Dynamic Belgrade.
 On December 30, 2017, he parted ways with Dynamic.

+Eldridge led the Dallas Mustangs to the 2018 North American Basketball League championship, and was named NABL Finals MVP.

+He played for Al-Nasr of the Libyan Division I Basketball League from 2018 to 2019.

+Eldridge played for The Panamaniacs in The Basketball Tournament 2022.

+He joined the Austin Bats of the American Basketball Association in 2024, and received All-ABA First Team honors for the 2024–2025 season.